awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 ### Resource Groups<a name="features-rg"></a>

-[AWS Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html): An AWS *resource* is an entity you can work with in AWS, such as an Amazon Elastic Compute Cloud \(Amazon EC2\) instance, an Amazon Elastic Block Store \(Amazon EBS\) volume, a security group, or an Amazon Virtual Private Cloud \(VPC\)\.
+[AWS Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html): An AWS *resource* is an entity you can work with in AWS, such as Systems Manager SSM documents, patch baselines, maintenance windows, parameters, and managed instances; an Amazon Elastic Compute Cloud \(Amazon EC2\) instance; an Amazon Elastic Block Store \(Amazon EBS\) volume; a security group; or an Amazon Virtual Private Cloud \(VPC\)\.
 A *resource group* is a collection of AWS resources that are all in the same AWS Region, and that match criteria provided in a query\.
 You build queries in the Resource Groups console, or pass them as arguments to Resource Groups commands in the AWS CLI\.
 With Resource Groups, you can create a custom console that organizes and consolidates information based on criteria that you specify in tags\.
 You can also use groups as the basis for viewing monitoring and configuration insights in AWS Systems Manager\.

 ### Insights<a name="features-insights"></a>